MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/production-about-planning-functionality.md

 ### <a name="planning-flexibility"></a>Planning Flexibility

-On most supply orders, such as works orders, you can select **Unlimited** or **None** in the **Planning Flexibility** field on the lines.
+On most supply orders, such as production orders, you can select **Unlimited** or **None** in the **Planning Flexibility** field on the lines.

-This specifies whether the supply represented by the works order line is considered by the planning system when calculating action messages.
+This specifies whether the supply represented by the production order line is considered by the planning system when calculating action messages.
 If the field contains **Unlimited**, then the planning system includes the line when calculating action messages.
 If the field contains **None**, then the line is firm and unchangeable, and the planning system does not include the line when calculating action messages.

 ### <a name="warning"></a>Warning